CoqHott/logrel-coq/README.md

 [AlgorithmicTyping] | Definition of the second notion of typing : algorithmic typing (and algorithmic conversion together with it).
 [LogRelConsequences] | Consequences of the logical relation on declarative typing necessary to establish properties of algorithmic typing.
 [BundledAlgorithmicTyping] | Algorithmic typing bundled with its pre-conditions, and a tailored induction principle showing invariant preservation in the "algorithm".
-[AlgorithmicTypingProperties] | Properties of algorithmic typing, in order to derive the second instance of generic typing. |
+[AlgorithmicConvProperties] | Properties of algorithmic conversion, in order to derive the second instance of generic typing, consisting of declarative typing and algorithmic conversion. |

 Miscellaneous
 -----------